 A regular sampling of some of the most recent accomplishments of Smith faculty, staff, students and alumnae in fields ranging from music to disease prevention.
 Read about publications, professional awards, career promotions and more.

-Smith alumna Caroline Clarke did not set out to find the identity of her birth parents until some health issues a few years ago prompted her to start digging into her past.
+Smith alumna Caroline Clarke didn't set out to find her birth parents until some health issues a few years ago prompted her to start digging into her past.
 What she found was surprising and moving—and is captured in Clarke's acclaimed new memoir, Postcards from Cookie: A Memoir of Motherhood, Miracles, and a Whole Lot of Mail.